 Then in about 3 miles, turn left onto Grand Wash Road.
 Grand Wash Road is a gravel road, but it is suitable for most vehicles.
 Park in the lot at the end of the road.

-The trailhead to Cassidy Arch (and another trail, Grand Wash) is located at the end of this road.
+The Cassidy Arch trailhead (and the trailhead for another great Capitol Reef trail, Grand Wash) is located at the end of this road.

 This trail can be accessed year-round.